 - a naked young person

 - a topless girl

-- an image which displays genitals
+- an image which displays genitals, and

-- sex acts including masturbation
+- sex acts including masturbation.

-- indecent images may also include overtly sexual images of young people in their underwear.
+- indecent images may also include overtly sexual images of young people in their underwear

 These laws were not created to criminalise young people but to protect them.
 Although sharing sexual images of themselves is illegal and risky, it is often the result of curiosity and exploration.
-We believe young people need education, support, and safeguarding, not criminalisation.
+We believe young people need education, support and safeguarding not criminalisation.

-The National Police Chiefs Council has made clear that incidents of youth produced sexual imagery should be treated primarily as a safeguarding issue.
-However, the police may need to be involved in cases to ensure thorough investigation including collection of evidence.
-If a young person has shared imagery consensually, such as when in a romantic relationship, or as a joke, and there is no intended malice, it is usually appropriate for the school to manage the incident directly.
-In contrast any incidents with aggravating factors, for example, a young person sharing someone else's imagery without consent and with malicious intent, should generally be referred to the police and/or Children's Social Care.
+The National Police Chief's Council has made clear that incidents of youth produced sexual imagery should be treated primarily as a safeguarding issue.
+However, the Police may need to be involved in cases to ensure that there is a thorough investigation including collection of evidence.
+If a young person has shared imagery consensually, such as when in a romantic relationship or as $Page \mid 48$ a joke, and there is no intended malice it is usually appropriate for the school to manage the incident directly.
+In contrast, any incidents with aggravating factors, for example, a young person sharing someone else's imagery without consent and with malicious intent, should generally be referred to police and/or children's social care.

-If you have any doubts about whether to involve other agencies, you should make a referral to the police.
+If you have any doubts about whether to involve other agencies, you should make a referral to the police